CREDITS

 1 - BIDDING PHASE

-The player that bids the highest is the new first player.
+The player that bid the highest now becomes the first player.

-The first player determines the ante.
-Each player then pays the ante to the Set Pot.
+The first player determines the ante, which each player pays to the Set Pot.

 2 - PLAYER TURN